haebeom-lee/haebeom-lee.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D student at [Machine Learning and Artificial Intelligence (MLAI) lab](https://www.mlai-kaist.com/) in KAIST, under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
+I'm a Ph.D candidate at [Machine Learning and Artificial Intelligence (MLAI) lab](https://www.mlai-kaist.com/) in KAIST, under the supervision of [Prof. Sung Ju Hwang](http://www.sungjuhwang.com/).
 I finished my B.S. degree at UNIST in 2016, and M.S. degree at UNIST in 2018 under the supervision of Prof. Sung Ju Hwang.
+My expected graduation date is August 2022.

 My research interest includes:
 - Meta-learning